Fiegenbaums in Brazil

 On 13 August 1869, 122 passengers from various locales in the Kingdom of Prussia aboard the Iduna at Hamburg, Germany had their names added to the ship's register.
 All of them were emigrating to Rio Grande do Sul, in the Empire of Brazil.

 Very nearly all of the passengers were agricultural workers travelling in groups which the shipping company recognized as families.

-Among them was Ernest Friedrich Wilhelm Fiegenbaum (1838-1911) and Sophia Elisabeth (Berlemann) Fiegenbaum (1830-1907), their five children, ages 15 to 1 year, and their companion, Friederike Schroer, age 22.
-This familial group was identified as former residents of Ladbergen, Prussia.
+Among the passengers was Ernest Friedrich Wilhelm Fiegenbaum (1838-1911) and Sophia Elisabeth (Berlemann) Fiegenbaum (1830-1907), their five children, ages 15 years to 1 year, and their companion, Friederike Schroer, age 22.
+The members of this familial group were identified as former residents of Ladbergen, Prussia.

 I am not yet familiar with exactly how Friederike Schroer was related to the Fiegenbaums and what became of her when she reached Brazil.

 The Fiegenbaums settled in Linha Schmidt, a rural neighborhood in Colônia Teutônia, Rio Grande do Sul.
 Colônia Teutônia was established in 1858 and settled by Germans from the colony of São Leopoldo in Rio Grande do Sul, and from Germany (mainly Westphalia, Pomerania, Saxony, Bohemia and Silesia).
 Here a sixth child, Wilhelmine, was born to Ernest and Sophia in 1872.